 I think this is one of the strengths of this app.
 Newcomers to a city can find plenty to explore and use the maps to find their way around.
 And those who know a city well can discover something new – I’m already planning Shakespeare’s London and the Harry Potter Trail for my next visit.

-GPSmyCity provided me with the London app and the apps for the giveaway.
+GPSmyCity provided me with the London app free of charge.